SNmcdarby1/xascapade-safari-guides-travel/README.md

 Below is the new wireframe.
 What i tried to do is to simlify the styke and design that will suite the user and easy accessible.
 XASCAPADE .pdf] (https://github.com/SNmcdarby1/Xascapade-Travel/files/6087100/XASCAPADE.pdf)

 3.Below is a Multiple devices Mockup generator image that shows you how the landing page looks in different devices.
-The Mockup generator page of Xascapade Travel.
+The Mockup generator page of Xascapade Safari guides travel.
 ![Xascapade Travel Device mockup page](https://user-images.githubusercontent.com/69846208/104040441-8ec09d00-51cf-11eb-8f15-660fdd3ba10a.PNG)

 After a few trials i changed the images and design.
 Below is the new design